2014 ARTIST-in-RESIDENCE PROGRAM at CANYONS of the ANCIENTS NATIONAL MONUMENT

-Artists are responsible for personal expenses including meals, transportation, cell phone, internet access, or insurance coverage.
+Artists are responsible for their own lodging, meals, transportation, cell phone, etc. A stipend of $750 per artist may be available to help defray expenses.
 Some insurance coverage is provided under the required BLM Volunteer Services Agreement.

 In addition to other terms described on this page, the program participant will sign and be covered by the official BLM Volunteer Agreement during the residency period.
 The participant must abide by the same rules of conduct as any other visitor or CANM volunteer.
 Most of the monument is accessible by foot; vehicle access is limited.
 The artwork must not identify archaeological sites not otherwise publicized.